 - Scroll down and tap Sign Out, which can be done without having to enter a password.

-If your device is running on iOS 13 or earlier models— sign out of the App Store by opening up Settings > iTunes & App Store > Sign Out.
+If your device operates with iOS 13 or earlier operating systems, be sure to log out of the App Store by going to Settings > iTunes & App Store > Sign Out.

-This method can be extremely useful for anyone who needs to sign someone out of the App Store on their personal device.
+This technique is a helpful tool for any user who needs to sign another account out of the App Store on their personal device.
 Most often, it’s because someone purchased a second-hand phone, or the phone has been lent to a friend who logged themself into the store.
 We want to point out that this method will only sign that person out of the App Store.
-If their Apple ID is still stored in the iPhone, you’ll only get to use your Apple ID while in the App Store.
-You won’t be able to access iCloud or Find My iPhone will be paired to the other person’s ID.
+If their Apple ID is still linked to the iPhone, you’ll just be able to use your Apple ID in the App Store.
+Things like iCloud and Find My iPhone will be paired to the other person’s ID.

-If you installed any apps with a separate Apple ID, the app would require you to use that same Apple ID login to download and install updates.
-In that case, the best option is to delete that app and then download it again using your new Apple ID.
+An important note; If you bought and downloaded apps using a different Apple ID, those apps will require you to log in to that previous ID to receive updates.
+If you’re in that situation, it may be best to delete that app and download it again under your new Apple ID.

 - Here’s which Apple Pencil works with which iPad